kuking/seof/PROPOSAL.md

 - Each time a new block is written, a new nounce is generated, less than 2^32 write operations should be done in one particular file (and key.).
-Internally the implementation uses buffers and will save (and generate a new nounce) only when the buffer needs to be flushed to disk (i.e. file closed) but if your application does a lots of random seeks and writes (constantly invalidating the blocks cache) you might hit that upper limit.
+Internally the implementation uses buffers and will save (and generate a new nounce) only when the buffer needs to be flushed to disk (i.e. file closed) but if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nounces for the new encrypted block) you might hit that upper limit.
+Block 0 holds a counter with the number of unique nounces ever generated (which equals to the number of written blocks).

 - The weakest encryption-link is the password string used for generating the 768 bits (96 bytes) of key.
 A string in latin characters should have to be approx. 150 characters in order to hold 768 bits of entropy.
 You have to keep that in mind.

+- Blocks within the same file can not be shuffled or moved to another block as the AEAD seal holds its block number as part of its signed plaintext.
+This is verified.

+- Most filesystems can handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file). seof supports sparse files, but read of empty/zeroed blocks is disabled by default to avoid a possible attack (see: XXX flag).
+User can [`Seek`](https://golang.org/pkg/os/#File.Seek) to any part of the file, write a byte, and later read it.
+Reading outside the block boundaries of a never written block will fail unless explicitly enabled.

+  __Long explanation__: in order to keep track of blocks holding data, seof should keep a write-track-bitmap of previously written blocks.
+So when a block is read from the disk and comes completely empty (zeroed), but the bitmap says it was written previously, it is fair to assume the data has been lost, therefore deemed inconsistent (or potentially manipulated by a malicious actor.).
+Without this write-tracking-bitmap, a zeroed block by a malicious actor and an honest empty blob in a sparse file are indistinguishable, potentially allowing a "selective zero-ing attack.".
+So, unless you